Enjoy some winter sun and sea in Folkestone

 At the Harbour Arm side of the boardwalk you will find Beachside where Little Rock serves fresh fish dishes from Friday to Sunday in the winter months.
 It’s a delightful place to sit in the warm, looking over the sea eating the freshest fish you will have tasted.
 The Pilot Bar next door serves warm drinks from 10am on Friday to Sunday and maybe a little alcoholic tipple as you watch the sunset if that takes your fancy.
 You can stop off for a touch of adventure golf at Putters!
 With the addition of glow-in-the-dark balls, you can even play when the sun goes down.

 warm the cockles

 The Harbour Arm’s magical and cosy Lighthouse Champagne Bar and their Tasting Rooms are open during the winter.
 There are special dining evenings for exclusive numbers of guests around the table.
 They also serve their warming toddies and have blankets for guests who wish to sit outside.
-At the entrance to the Arm you’ll find the Harbour Coffee Company open weekdays from 9 am (excluding Mondays) and The Little Greek Bus open at weekends serving a taste of Greece.
+At the entrance to the Arm you’ll find the Harbour Coffee Company open weekdays from 9 am (excluding Mondays) and Sailbox open for brunch and beyond every day.

 across the bridge

 Walking into town across the Viaduct leads to Rocksalt, our fine dining restaurant with rooms.
 This is an inspiring place, not only for the food you will be served, but the award-winning architecture that surrounds you.
 Designed by Guy Hollaway, this restaurant canter-levers over the sea and its ever-changing view never fails to impress.